Download the source code for this version of DOMComplete.js

 *** Updated 0.99.8 26/08/2007 (improved IE compatibility)

-The same test case working in a PHP example file with "forced" delays in the output.
+The same test case working in a HTML example file with no "forced" delays in the output.

 All browsers should behave the same and fire after that amount of time, then the images will start loading.

 Credits to Weston Ruter who presented the original example test case.